 2. Fried Banana Pancakes (Roti Gluay)

 Roti Gluay is the most craved street food in Bangkok.
 As much as a treat Roti Gluay is to your taste buds, the preparation of it is a treat to the eyes.
 Watching the vendors move their hands swiftly while making Roti Gluay is an experience in itself.
-You can also add toppings of your choice to the pancakes, ranging from coconut, sugar, honey to Nutella!
+You can also add toppings of your choice to the pancakes, ranging from coconut, sugar, and honey to Nutella!
 This Thai version of a pancake will leave you wanting for more.

 Where to try: Soi Rangnam and Sukhumvit Soi 38 in Bangkok are some of the best places to enjoy Roti Gluay.